scott-griffiths/bitformat/README.md

-> :warning: **This project is currently in the planning stage.
-The documentation is only partially accurate and there are lots of bugs and missing features!**
+> :warning: **This project is pre-alpha and there are no guarantees of API stability.
+The documentation is sometimes more aspirational than accurate.**

 [![bitformat](https://raw.githubusercontent.com/scott-griffiths/bitformat/main/doc/bitformat_logo_small.png)](https://github.com/scott-griffiths/bitformat)